 I know it can be challenging for some to get started with blogging, so I want to give you a couple of tips before moving on.

-In the past, I used to sort of write a blog post on random days when I felt like it.
-And honestly, that approach did not work at all.
+In the past, I used to write blogs on random days when I felt like it.
+Honestly, that approach did not work at all.
 I never had regular content published that way.

 Tip #1: Pick One Day of the Week